google/WebFundamentals/src/content/en/fundamentals/performance/poor-connectivity/index.md

 ### Use timeouts to handle intermittent connectivity

-In the past, [hacky methods using XHR](http://stackoverflow.com/questions/189430/detect-that-the-internet-connection-is-offline) have been used to test for intermittent connectivity, but Service Worker enables more reliable methods to set network timeouts.
+In the past, [hacky methods using XHR](http://stackoverflow.com/questions/189430/detect-that-the-internet-connection-is-offline) have been used to test for intermittent connectivity, but service worker enables more reliable methods to set network timeouts.
 Jeff Posnick explains how to achieve this using [sw-toolbox](https://github.com/GoogleChrome/sw-toolbox) timeouts in his talk [Instant Loading with Service Workers](https://youtu.be/jCKZDTtUA2A?t=19m58s):

     toolbox.router.get(